Ghajini (2005 film): Plot

 Believing Lakshman is in danger, Chitra informs him that Sanjay is after him.
-Sanjay discovers that Chitra had warned Lakshman and goes to her dormitory to kill her, where Chitra calls the police and Sanjay is arrested but later freed.
-Lakshman discovers about Sanjay through a police inquiry and arrives at Sanjay's flat, destroying all the photographs, notes, and scratching off Sanjay's tattoos.
-Chitra reads the second diary, which states that Kalpana accepted the proposal, but on the condition that she marry only after she completes her past commitment.
+Sanjay discovers that Chitra had warned Lakshman and goes to her dormitory to kill her, but Chitra calls the police and Sanjay is arrested.
+Lakshman discovers about Sanjay through a police inquiry and arrives at Sanjay's flat, destroying all the photographs, notes and scratching off Sanjay's tattoos.
+Chitra reads the 2003 diary, which states that Kalpana accepted the proposal, but on the condition that she marry only after she completes her past commitment.
 The diary ends abruptly as Sanjay left for a business trip.
-Chitra investigates further and discovers that Kalpana was travelling to Mumbai for a modelling assignment by train when she rescued 25 innocent young Tamil girls being trafficked to Mumbai and Kolkata.
+Chitra investigates further and discovers that Kalpana was traveling to Mumbai for a modeling assignment by train when she rescued 25 innocent young Tamil girls being trafficked to Mumbai and Kolkata.
+Lakshman, the ringleader of the racket, killed two girls who recognized him and went in search of Kalpana.
+His goons broke into her apartment and tried to kill her, only to be trashed off by Sanjay, but Lakshman attacked Sanjay and kills Kalpana with an iron rod.

-However, Lakshman, who is the ringleader of the racket killed those two girls, who recognized him and goes in search of Kalpana.
-His goons broke into her apartment and tried to kill her, only to be overpowered and fought off by Sanjay, but Lakshman attacks Sanjay and kills Kalpana in the same way.
-Now avare of the truth, Chitra finds Sanjay in the hospital and tells him the truth.
+Now aware of the truth, Chitra finds Sanjay in the hospital and tells him everything.
 Sanjay tells her to lead him to Lakshman.
-Lakshman's twin brother Ram arrives from Kolkata to help him pursue Sanjay.
-Arriving at Lakshman's lair in downtown Chennai, Sanjay confronts all of Lakshman's henchmen and, with superior strength, manages to disable them.
-Sanjay fights Lakshman and Ram, overpowering and killing the brothers.
-While Sanjay drives Chitra back to her dormitory, he stops at a crossing to let young children cross the road.
-A young girl smiles at him, and he smiles back at her.
+Meanwhile, Lakshman's twin brother Ram arrives from Kolkata to help him pursue Sanjay.
+Arriving at Lakshman's factory in downtown Chennai, Sanjay sees Lakshman leaving in a car and follows him, but Chitra calls him and tells that he is here thinking that Ram is Lakshman, which everyone hears.
+Ram and his men try to kill her but she escapes to her dormitory.
+Ram and his henchmen arrive along with Lakshman and ask her to bring Sanjay, threatening to kill her friends otherwise.
+She goes to find Sanjay, along with their henchmen and finally finds him.
+Sanjay confronts and disables all of Lakshman's henchmen and goes to the dormitory to kill Lakshman.
+Sanjay fights off Lakshman and Ram but gets badly beaten and injured by them.
+But when he sees Kalpana's presence and recollects how Lakshman killed her, he overpowers and kills the brothers.

+With his vengeance fulfilled, Sanjay leaves with Chitra, where he stops at a crossing to let young children cross the road.
+A young girl smiles at him and he returns the smile.